 Motor power ratings are specified in watts.
 Watts(W) = Volts(V) x Current(A).
 For example, a motor running at 36V and (x) 22A is pulling 792W.
 The thing that not everybody realizes is that motors don’t have an exact value for watts.
 Consider the specified rating to be a general value as each motor will have a power range.
 Sometimes motors are purposely under-rated as in the case of electric bikes sold to Europe, which by law are limited to 250W.
 Ever wonder why there are so many motors rated for 250W?
 Taking one of these motors as an example, first calculate the current.
 250W/36V = about 6.9A.
 That current is too low for 90% of ebikes so it doesn’t add up.
 The lowest E-Bike controller current is at least 10A, and many are 15A or more.
 So 36V x15A = 540W, twice what the specified rating is.
 Of course you can run at a lower voltage, and 24V is still common, especially for smaller bikes.
 In that case you have 24V x 15A = 360W.The point is that motors can be run at different power levels.
 They will be most efficient at a specific power level.
 Below this level, they will bog down and waste power for example when they are going slow under heavy load.
 At the higher point of the power range, the motor will start to get hot as it cannot dissipate the heat and will waste power.The standard way to rate a motor is test it on a sophisticated motor testing apparatus.
 It puts it under measured loads and plots the various parameters including efficiency and output power.
 The power rating corresponds to the point of peak efficiency.
 There’s actually a simpler method anyone can do.
 While not exact, it gets you in the ballpark.
 Simply increase the power level supplied to the motor while under load and measure the temperature of the motor.
 The power level at which point the motor is slightly warm when run continuously (under load) is the optimum operating level.
 You will see motors advertised as 1000W on sites like Ebay and you might think, wow what a great deal on a powerful motor!
 The problem is any power level can be slapped on a motor.
 Most of these are actually 500W motors.
 Both our geared hub motors operate very well at more than 1000W with a 48 volt battery; however, that is not where they operate most efficiently.
 They are most efficient cruising at 500W for the heavier duty geared motor and 350-400W for the smaller geared motor.
 So don’t get caught up on power ratings or fooled by exaggerated advertising claims.
 For more information on your power requirements, contact us at 707-439-3179.

 Another newer type of motor out there is called a mid drive.
 If used properly it can be very efficient on hills and great for off road mountain climbing.
 It utilizes all the existing gears of your bicycle and the motor mounts low on the frame by the pedal crank.
 Here at Electric Bike Solutions we have been looking for a reliable and cost competitive model to offer.
-The challenge has been in its shortcomings listed here:
+As of May 2017 we found the best solution.
+A very quiet and powerful mid-drive motor combined with a high quality bicycle for a turnkey complete setup.
+After a lot of searching this is the optimum solution at an affordable price.
+Check the details here.
+The challenge had been as follows:

-2. Mid-drives are noisier than a hub motor.
+2. Mid-drives are noisier than a hub motor (this motor is very quiet)

-3. Mid-drive kits are more complex to install than a simple hub.
+3. Mid-drive kits are more complex to install than a simple hub (already installed since it is a complete bike)

-6. Mid drives are not as stealthy as most hub motor bikes.
+5. Mid drives are not as stealthy as most hub motor bikes (this setup has a very sleek design).

-7. Mid drives have more moving parts and therefore tend to be less reliable than most hub motor kits (broken chains, gears, etc).
+6. Mid drives have more moving parts and therefore tend to be less reliable than most hub motor kits (a heavy duty chain and cassette is used on this bike).

 All “Lithium” batteries are not all the same… yet they all seem to fall under the title “Lithium”.
 In fact over twenty different Lithium chemistries exist.
 Most of these chemistries fall under the grouping of Primary Cells like button cells and are not generally rechargeable.
 Under a separate category there are Lithium Ion, rechargeable, batteries.
 These Lithium Ion batteries are considered the best type for automotive propulsion.
 These are a type of rechargeable battery in which the anode (positive Electrode) contains lithium in some form while the cathode (negative electrode) is made of a type of porous carbon.
 In this category there are three general groups.
 These groups are made up of a wide variety of materials.
 These materials are: